 - Position estimate and optional velocity computation based on the measurements.

-The signal measurements may be made by the UE or the eNode B. The basic signals measured for terrestrial position methods are typically the E-UTRA radio transmissions; however, other methods may make use of other transmissions such as general radio navigation signals including those from Global Navigation Satellites Systems (GNSSs).
+The signal measurements may be made by the UE or the gNodeB.
+The basic signals measured for terrestrial position methods are typically the 5G radio transmissions; however, other methods may make use of other transmissions such as general radio navigation signals including those from Global Navigation Satellites Systems (GNSSs).

 The positioning function should not be limited to a single method or measurement.
 That is, it should be capable of utilising other standard methods and measurements, as such methods and measurements are available and appropriate, to meet the required service needs of the location service client.
-This additional information could consist of readily available E-UTRAN measurements.
+This additional information could consist of readily available E-UTRAN and 5G-RAN measurements.

-The position estimate computation may be made by the UE or by the E-SMLC.
+The position estimate computation may be made by the UE or by the LMF.

 Standard UE Positioning Methods

 Editor’s Note: The intention is that this section is modeled on section 4.3 in 36.305 with changes foir NG-RAN.

+The positioning methods described in 36.305, section 4.3, except uplink positioning, are all supported by capable 5G-RAN target devices.
+The set of supported positioning methods includes both RAT-dependent and RAT-independent positioning methods.

 References